9 foods that boost your immune system

 In order to best release nutrients and boost antioxidant capabilities from green vegetables, it is recommended to lightly steam your vegetables rather than boiling or frying which can lead to nutrient loss.

 Small, sweet and nutritious, blueberries are an immune-boosting superfood.
-Blueberries contain flavonoids, a natural compound that can assist in reducing damage to cells and boost your immune system.
+Blueberries contain flavonoids, a natural compound that can assist in reducing damage to cells and boost the immune system.
 Researchers from Oregon State University analysed 446 compounds found in fruits for their ability to boost the natural immune systems in humans and results found two fruits stood out from the rest; blueberries and red grapes.